 Rank 2: Haggle

 The merchant can fight like a wolverine when there is profit on the line.
-When another character attempts to use any Obey on them in a financial matter or a question of monetary profits, the merchant may call Discipline to resist.
+When another character attempts to use any Obey on them in a financial matter or a question of monetary profits, the merchant may call Nerve to resist.
 This may be used once per Scene.

 Rank 3: Trade